 The programme began on 22nd December 1967 on a young Radio 4.
 The format sprang, it's said, from an idea Ian Messiter had whilst sitting on a bus.
 He recalled a similar device used by his masters at school when a lad's attention wandered in a lesson.

-Since the start, the programme has been hosted by the impeccable Nicholas Parsons CBE, apart from the nine occasions when he's appeared on the panel instead - or had a rare week unavoidably off-duty.
+The programme was hosted for decades by the impeccable Nicholas Parsons CBE, apart from the nine occasions when he's appeared on the panel instead - or had a rare week unavoidably off-duty.

 No hesitation, deviation nor repetition in this paragraph.
 Well, not much.